AnikethMungara/DontJustWarnMe/README.md

 ## License

 This project is currently unlicensed.
 Usage, modification, and distribution are permitted, but no warranties are provided.
-If broader public use is intended, consider adding a standard open-source license (e.g., MIT or Apache-2.0).

 ## About the Author

 **Aniketh Mungara**